oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 ### L3NM Enhancements

 * BFD parametrization of static routes (Github issue #1):
     +  The L3NM Yang data model allows to manage static routes in a VPN.
 That is, for a particular VPN service, new Pv4 and IPv6 static routes can be added, modified or deleted.
-The data model allows to specify wether BFD is desired in the static route.
+The data model allows to specify whether BFD is desired in the static route.
 Whenever a controller derives the device configuration of the static route it will need to decide a particular BFD configuration, typically from a pre-defined template.
 Operators required, for different services, to customize the main BFD parameters to allow, for example, faster detection for critical services.
-The new requirement is the ability to specify BFD intented configuration in the IPv4 and IPv6 static routes, including a required-min-rx-interval and multiplier.
+The new requirement is the ability to specify BFD intended configuration in the IPv4 and IPv6 static routes, including a required-min-rx-interval and multiplier.
 * Management of VLAN 0 in tagged interfaces (Github issue #2): LxNM Yang models have a range defined for cvlan between 1 and 4094.
 VLAN 0 should also be supported and is used in deployments.
 * Missing BGP intended configuration blocks (position against Attachment Circuits) (Github issue #3).
     + There are a set of BGP configuration blocks required to manage BGP based services which are present now in the AC-Model but not in the L3NM: